-In analysing the birth traits, account is taken of the sex of the calf.
-Bull calves have considerably more difficult births and are heavier than heifer calves (see Figure 7).
+In analysing the birth traits, the sex of the calf is taken into account.
+Bull calves considerably have more difficult births and are heavier than heifer calves (see Figure 7).
 In heifers, 15.6% of bull calves have difficult births, compared with 6.9% difficult births for heifer calves.
 In cows, 7.3% of bull calves have difficult births, compared with 2.9% difficult births for heifer calves.
-The type of calf is also taken account for, that means if the calf was born from an insemination or natural service, born from a MOET embryo, born from an OVU-IVP embryo, or born from an embryo produced by another method of embryo production.
-Calves born from an OPU-IVP embryo are heavier and born more difficult.
+The type of calf is also taken account for, that means that if the calf was born from an insemination, natural service, born from a MOET embryo, born from an OVU-IVP embryo, or born from an embryo produced by another method of embryo production.
+Calves born from an OPU-IVP embryo are heavier and have more difficult births.